|About the DigiBarn Computer Museum or Why are We Doing This?|

 Other residents of the DigiBarn

 The DigiBarn is a ninety plus years old barn constructed of old growth redwood that is part of the original "Ancient Oaks Ranch", a 19th century farmstead nestled deep in the Santa Cruz Mountains of Northern California.
 Serving six generations of families on the farm as a livestock barn for horses, chickens, hogs, peacocks and at one point housing an apple cider press, the DigiBarn was extensively remodeled by the Kriz family from approximately 1968 to 1998.
 The Kriz's extended the structure, back-built a concrete foundation and developed the upstairs hay loft into three rooms.
-In May of 1998, your host, Bruce Damer, offered to buy the ranch and this transaction consummated in August of 1998.
+In May of 1998, your host, Dr. Bruce Damer, offered to buy the ranch and this transaction consummated in August of 1998.
 Initially not knowing what to do with 5,000 square feet of pretty fine space, Bruce and his partner Ms. Galen Brandt used the barn for storage and some company functions for their firm DigitalSpace Corporation.
 Bruce christened the Ancient Oaks Ranch the "Digital Garden" in keeping with its more high tech garden mission.
 Thus the barn became the DigiBarn.
 In March of 2001, two pigs moved into the downstairs stalls and one piglet was born that June (surviving out of an initial litter of five).
 They are great gatekeepers for the museum and complement it with their incessant binary language of grunts (see the pig family above).

 How the DigiBarn Museum got Started